New feedgrain policy may have ramifications | The Western Producer

 China’s new guidelines promote the use of all sorts of alternative feed ingredients including wheat, barley, peas, rice, cassava, sorghum, distillers grains and many different oilseed meals.

-According to Reuters, if China’s hog herd returned to pre-ASF levels the government’s new recommended corn and soybean meal feed ratio levels would cut corn use by 40-50 million tonnes and soymeal use by four to eight million tonnes.
+According to Reuters, if China’s hog herd returned to pre-ASF levels the government’s new recommended corn and soybean meal feed ratio levels would cut corn use by 40 to 50 million tonnes and soymeal use by four to eight million tonnes.

 That estimate is based on comments to Reuters made by Lu Min, an analyst with the brokerage firm Zhaojin Futures.